lukew3/resume/README.md

 # lukew3/resume
 Tracking how my resume changes using JSONresume.
 Feel free to fork or copy my github workflows and watch github actions automatically validate and build your resume on release.

-Inspired by the [resumake.io](https://github.com/saadq/resumake.io) website and created out of the desire to make an automatic latex resume build system.
+Inspired by the [resumake.io](https://github.com/saadq/resumake.io) website and created out of the desire to make an automatic latex resume build system utilizing git version control.

 The latest pdf build can be downloaded [here](https://github.com/lukew3/resume/releases/latest/download/lukew3_resume.pdf)